fescobar/allure-docker-service/README.md

 Each release ships one pinned version of the Allure 3 CLI, and the service's own version is independent of it.
 The release notes name the Allure version that release was built with; a running instance reports both at [`GET /version`](#info-endpoints), and the pin itself is the `ALLURE_VERSION` build arg in [`docker/Dockerfile`](docker/Dockerfile).

 > ⚠️ **No authentication.** Everything documented below works, but the service authenticates nobody: whoever can reach the port can upload results and delete projects.
 Deploy it **only inside a trusted internal network**.
-Built-in auth is planned for 0.1 — see [Not implemented yet](#not-implemented-yet).
+Built-in auth is planned — see [Not implemented yet](#not-implemented-yet).

 Table of contents
 =================